Max Muncy Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.93).
+- The Rangers have the 12th-ranked team ERA among all league pitching staffs (4.00).

-- Heaney gets the start for the Rangers, his 19th of the season.
-He is 6-6 with a 4.43 ERA and 97 strikeouts in 91 1/3 innings pitched.
+- Dunning (8-2) takes the mound for the Rangers in his 14th start of the season.
+He's put together a 2.91 ERA in 99 2/3 innings pitched, with 63 strikeouts.

-- His last time out came on Saturday against the Cleveland Guardians, when the lefty threw 5 1/3 scoreless innings while allowing six hits.
+- His last time out came on Tuesday against the Tampa Bay Rays, when the right-hander went seven innings, surrendering two earned runs while allowing five hits.

-- The 32-year-old has a 4.43 ERA and 9.6 strikeouts per nine innings across 18 games this season, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.